awulkiew/temp-contributing/README.md

 #### Preparation

-Go back to the Geometry module directory `modular-boost/libs/geometry/`
+If you did the optional steps mentioned in the section **Verify if your fork works (optional)**, go back to the Geometry module directory `modular-boost/libs/geometry/`.

     cd ../modular-boost/libs/geometry